 Get the education and skills you need to become a healthcare professional at a two-year healthcare school.
 Study online or on-campus and find your passion in the healthcare industry.

 When you graduate, you will be ready to enter the healthcare field with confidence and find a fulfilling career helping people.
-The job field is wide open with careers in healthcare that require an associate’s degree, so there has never been a better time to get started.
+The job field is wide open, with healthcare careers requiring an associate’s degree, so there has never been a better time to get started.

 For more resources on careers and education, check out the rest of our blog.